-- Diabetes Assistance Dogs to detect blood sugar highs and lows (dogs are scent-trained)
+- Diabetes assistance dogs to detect blood sugar highs and lows by scent

 Most of the time, service dogs can be easily identified.
-Many wear special vests and/or harnesses.
+Many wear special vests and/or harnesses and pay close attention to their handlers.
 However, special identification is not actually required.
-Never assume -- always be sure to ask before petting a dog (even if the dog is a pet, this is essential to prevent bites).
-Service dogs should not be petted, fed or otherwise given attention while at work.
+Never assume that a dog is or is not a service animal.
+Always be sure to ask before petting a dog—even if the dog is a pet, this is essential to prevent bites.
+Service dogs should not be petted, fed, or otherwise given attention while at work.
 Please be respectful and allow these dogs to do their jobs.
 They make a major difference in the lives of disabled persons.

 There are no specific rules about what a service dog should or should not wear.
 They do not need to be identified with special harnesses or vests.

 Have you ever seen a service dog with its handler and wished you could take your dog everywhere with you too?
 You're not alone.
 However, wanting this and needing this are two different things.
 Too many people are trying to pass their dogs off as service animals, and they are ruining it for the people who truly need service animals.